-- Determine if a given graduate course (5xxx-level or higher) in the department should count as an Honors course for a UHP student taking it.
+- Help faculty and instructors in their departments determine if a given graduate course (5xxx-level or higher) should count as an Honors course for a UHP student taking it.
 The rule of thumb is that for a course to count, it should not be required in the major program plan, nor among a suite of courses often used by non-Honors students to count as an upper-division major elective.

 - Pass along information from UHP to departmental colleagues, with particular emphasis on encouraging faculty to consider developing Honors Seminars and departmental Honors courses, and on keeping the departmental Director of Undergraduate Studies up-to-date.